 - Extend your page fault exception handler to allocate a page frame

 on-the-fly when a page fault occurs.
 In part one, you just

-initialized the virtual page when a page fault occurred.
-In this
+initialized the virtual page when a page fault occurred (read from the

-part, allocate a physical page for the virtual page and use your code
+In this part, allocate a physical page for the virtual page and use

-from part 1 to initialize it, mark the PTE as valid, and return from
+your code from part 1 above to initialize it, mark the PTE as valid,

 You can get the above two changes working without having page